JulieChabanis/thegoodhome-frontend/README.md

-# The Good Home WEBAPP
+# The Good Home Front-end WEB-App

-This project

 "This project is a prototype of a Real Estate Rental Management software.
 It allows performing CRUD operations from a SpringBoot API that processes and stores the data.